jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 }
 ```

-We don't need to implement any special member functions, but we have other issues.
+We do not need to implement any special member functions, but we have other issues.

-The compiler-generated copy constructor and assignment operator will give rise to multiple composite objects that share the same components: that's not ownership.
+The compiler-generated copy constructor and assignment operator will give rise to multiple composite objects that share the same components: that is not ownership.

 Const does not propagate through `std::shared_ptr<T>`, we must manually check const-qualified methods for correctness.